Government Cloud Services vs. Agency Data Centers: Which Is Right for You?

 While the largest public cloud services are used across industries, these platforms also have solutions tailored specifically to the needs of government agencies.
-AWS GovCloud and Azure Government are two of the leading government cloud services that can offer significant benefits and added security to local, state, and federal agencies as well as government partners.
+Amazon Web Services (AWS) GovCloud and Microsoft Azure Government are two of the leading government cloud services that can offer significant benefits and added security to local, state, and federal agencies as well as government partners.

+With many agencies downsizing data centers but not altogether eliminating them, a hybrid cloud strategy may be the best option.
 Azure tends to be the go-to for hybrid cloud options with Azure Stack.
 This service provides customers with the ability to deploy Azure from a local data center with a shared management portal, code, and APIs.
 Azure works best with Windows Server and other Microsoft applications but has been gradually extending support to Linux operating systems.
-Earlier this year, Microsoft announced that it had built two new government data centers for two new Azure Government Secret Regions.
-These centers are bringing cloud services to the Department of Defense (DoD), the intelligence community, and U.S. government partners.
-According to a spokesperson for the company, Microsoft supports nearly 10 million U.S. government cloud users across more than 7,000 agencies.

 What benefits do government agencies receive from the cloud?